rutherford-nj/www.rutherfordboronj.com/departments/recreation/_posts/2019-05-01-fall-soccer-registration.md

 **5TH – 8TH GRADE GIRLS**

-Will play in the South
-Bergen League vs. East
+Will play in the South Bergen League vs. East Rutherford, Carlstadt, Hasbrouck Heights, and North Arlington. (note: there are five home games)
-Rutherford, Carlstadt,
-Hasbrouck Heights,
-and North Arlington.
-(note: there are five
-home games)

-**5TH – 8TH GRADE BOYS**
+**K – 6TH GRADE BOYS**

 Will play in Rutherford.

-**TRAVEL SOCCER**
+**7TH – 8TH GRADE BOYS**

+Will play in the South Bergen League vs. East Rutherford, Carlstadt, Hasbrouck Heights, and North Arlington. (note: there are five home games)

 For information on
 Northern Counties travel